 When making potatoes or legumes, I am boiling or using a pressure cooker.
 Most of the time, I do not add any fat.
 If I do add fat, I use butter or coconut oil, both saturated.
 Probably the bulk of my fats come from dairy.
 Also saturated.

 I usually boil my eggs.
-When I bake chicken, I do my best to remove excess fat before consuming.
+When I bake chicken, I do my best to remove excess fat before consuming it.

 My strong hunch is that on days when I do a Peasant Diet, my fat intake – even at a higher caloric level – is lower than the average Central American.
 And my PUFA intake is trace compared to theirs.